 Do all that (and way more) by volunteering with International Language Programs — or, ILP for short.
 You don't need any experience to teach English with us or to volunteer in an orphanage.
 You'll get a semester of travel, growth, experience, and life-long memories while you make a difference around the world.

 Still have a few questions?
 We've got you covered —

 Actually, it is affordable.

 When you read stories of people who travel, you might be confused about how they afford to do it.
-Because, travel is expensive right?
+Travel is expensive right?
 Yes and no. It all depends on how you do it.

-Hannah spent not 1, but 3 semesters abroad as an ILP volunteer in 3 different countries during 2014.
-She took a break and made those dreams a reality by traveling the world living in Russia, Ukraine, and China and visiting surrounding areas while she lived there.
+Hannah spent not one, but three semesters abroad as an ILP volunteer in three different countries.
+She took a break from life by traveling the world — living in Russia, Ukraine, and China and visiting surrounding areas while with ILP.

 "Personally I think the longer you travel or the longer you’re even in one place the more you learn about it and the more you’ll be able to get out of it.
 I got to travel so much and meet so many new people that I became such good friends with!
 The longer I was gone, the more places I was able to go!
 I got to go to 15 different countries just in one year and experience so many different cultures and meet and talk to so many different people.
 I love seeing how different each part of the world is and actually being able to experience that first hand rather than just hear stories and rumors.
 Especially with ILP and being able to go back for free as a head teacher it makes it so much easier to be able to stay out for longer periods of time.